davidarroyo1234/InstagramUnfollowers/README.md

 ## DEV

-When introducing new changes to `main.js`, make sure to run the "build" command in-order to automatically format, compress, and convert your code.
+Node version: 16.14.0 (If using nvm use the comand "nvm use") When introducing new changes to `main.tsx`, make sure to run the "build" command in-order to automatically format, compress, and convert your code.
+(In the future will be automatic).

 ## Legal